savonet/book/workflow.md

 #### Exposing metrics

-Once we have decided upon which metrics you want to expose, we need to make them available to external tools.
+Once we have decided upon which metrics we want to expose, we need to make them available to external tools.
 For instance, suppose that we have a source `s` and that we want to export readyness, RMS and LUFS as indicators.
-We thus first define a function which returns the metrics of interest:
+We thus first define a function which returns the metrics of interest as a record:

 ```{.liquidsoap include="liq/metrics.liq" from=1}
 ```

-One way to do this is simply to export them in a file.
-This can be done with
+We can then export our metrics in a file, which can be performed with

 ```{.liquidsoap include="liq/metrics-file.liq" from=2 to=-1}
 ```